 - Medullary cancer

-Treatment for thyroid cancer depends on the type, as well it’s size and the stage it is at.
+Treatment for thyroid cancer depends on the type, as well as it’s size and the stage it is at.
 We’re all individual after all and so are cases of the disease.

 - In most cases of thyroid cancer, the thyroid gland is surgically removed.
 This is known as a thyroidectomy.
 After a thyroidectomy, patients require lifelong thyroid medication, to replace what they’re non-existent thyroid is no longer producing for them.
+They become hypothyroid following a thyroidectomy.

-- Some patients are given radioactive iodine treatment, also known as remnant ablation (which sounds scary, I know).
+- Some are given radioactive iodine treatment, also known as remnant ablation (which sounds scary, I know).
 This is often given to kill off any thyroid tissue remaining after the thyroid surgery.

-So what should I be looking for?
+So, what should I be looking for?

 Some patients with thyroid cancer do not develop any symptoms, whereas others may notice they have a goitre or enlarged thyroid gland.